It is used to treat breast cancer or reduce the risk of breast cancer if you are more likely to get it.

 You should inform your doctor if:

-- Latamoxifene, the active ingredient in Nolvadex, or any of the other ingredients of the drug listed at the end.
+- Tamoxifen, the active ingredient in Nolvadex, or any of the other components of the drug listed at the end.

 - Other anti-estrogen medications.

 - Any other substance, such as food, preservatives, or colorants.

 If you have an allergic reaction, you may experience a skin rash, hay fever, trouble breathing, or feel weak.

 2. Do you have or have you ever had any of these medical conditions:

 - Deep vein thrombosis (DVT – blood clots in the leg veins) or pulmonary embolism (blood clots in the lungs).